MudroadWhite/New-Principia/notes/tactics.md

 By using `assert`, the propositions being asserted is introduced into the hypotheses.

 ## 2. How to use(deduce on) a theorem
 `pose proof (thm x y z) as thm` should be almost the only way to *introduce* a theorem into the hypotheses.
-In Principia starting from chapter 9, propositions are further come with a special kind of "type", basically the order of the proposition, and at base case we're only allowed to use elementary propositions as parameters, for elementary functions.
+Starting from chapter 9, propositions are further come with a special kind of "type", basically the order of the proposition, and at base case we're only allowed to use elementary propositions as parameters, for elementary functions.
 That being said,
 - `pose proof` on a theorem is **allowed**.
 - `pose` on a theorem is strictly **not allowed**.
 - All parameters for the theorem at the *lhs* of its definition, are **required**.
 - All parameters for the theorem are **required** to limit to the *lhs* of theorem's definition.
 - All parameters for the theorem are **optional** to limited their "type" to elementary propositions, as the default in chapter 9.
 Every chapter after chapter 9 enables a new class of proposition to be passed in as parameters.
 Fundamentally however, whether they starts with a `forall` matters.
 Restriction on parameters is something our current formalization failed to model on.
-- \[Simplification\]If a goal can be solved immediately, it is **required** to use `exact` providing with all parameters.
+- \[Simplification\]If a goal can be solved immediately, it is **allowed** to use `apply` to solve the goal immediately.

 ## 3. How to use a `->` proposition(rewrite)
 A `->` proposition means that we can derive a conclusion from its premise.
 Immediately from above, below are almost the only allowed rules on `->` propositions: